| Graphics: | |

 Overall:

 Other than a story mode, the gameplay is just basic Lode Runner with cute updated graphics.
 As for myself, I never grew up with Lode Runner, so it doesn't have that nostalgia appeal to me.
-It's a cute, solid game, but it isn't very exciting.
-It's a classic game to get out and play on occasion.
+However, I do love retro games, and it's never too late to start enjoying a classic I missed out on in the 80's.
+This is a cute, solid game.
+It isn't the most exciting game, but it has its charm.
+It's a classic game I find myself going back to whenever I get my SNES out.
 Definitely check it out if you really love Lode Runner.

 Back to the Anime Super Famicom Game Reviews Index